 As a performer you will explore two key extracts from a performance text.
-You will then rehearse and perform the ted to take 500 words of notes into the exam to help you extracts to a visiting examiner.
+You will then rehearse and perform the that you have seen during the course.
+You are permitextracts to a visiting examiner.
 Your performance can be either a monologue, or a duologue, or a group performance.